yungtechboy1/DiamondCore/README.md

 written in java, it's soul purpouse is to allow both sides to play together without using mods, kind of like BigBrother in PocketMine.

-DiamondCore Ready To Be Use As Its Not Stable To be Used In Server Might Crash Or Issues
+DiamondCore Is Not Ready To Be Use In Servers Its Not Stable Might Crash Or Other Issues

 # Why did you wipe recently?